Rocketry: The Nambi Effect: Plot

-After hearing his story, Shah Rukh Khan (Hindi)/Suriya (Tamil) feels so bad for Nambi, that he apologizes to Nambi on the behalf of the whole nation, as the interview ends.
-The real Nambi is shown receiving the Padma Bhushan award from the president, Ram Nath Kovind.
+After hearing his story, Khan/Suriya feels so bad for Nambi, that he apologizes to Nambi on behalf of the whole nation, as the interview ends.
+Nambi is later shown receiving the Padma Bhushan from Ram Nath Kovind, the President of India.

 Cast

 Additionally, Nambi Narayanan portrays himself for the last 15 minutes of the film.

 Production

 Development

-A film based on the espionage case of Indian Space Research Organisation (ISRO) scientist Nambi Narayanan was first announced to the media in September 2012 by director Anant Mahadevan.
+A film based on the espionage case of ISRO (Indian Space Research Organisation) scientist Nambi Narayanan was first announced to the media in September 2012 by director Anant Mahadevan.
 Journalist C. P. Surendran had proposed the idea for a potential film on Narayanan to Mahadevan during June 2012.
 The two then met Narayanan in person to discuss the idea and seek his permission, and he agreed to serve as a consultant for the project.
 Malayalam actor Mohanlal was cast in the role of Narayanan, while Resul Pookutty, Sreekar Prasad and L. Subramaniam were finalised as the sound designer, editor and music composer for the project.
 Titled The Witch Hunt, the film was to be made in the Hindi and Malayalam languages.
 The team were in talks with several production houses but the project eventually did not take off as planned.
 Mahadevan later narrated the idea of the film to actor R. Madhavan in the mid-2010s, who helped take the film forward.

 Work on Rocketry: The Nambi Effect was first reported by Madhavan in the media during April 2017, when he announced that he was set to appear in a biopic featuring the "extraordinary story of an unsung hero", who was "neither an actor nor a sportsman".
 He called the project his "biggest film ever" and stated that he had worked silently on the script of the film for a period of two years after becoming intrigued by hearing the tale of Narayanan's false espionage charge.
 To develop the script and to provide a more factual account of the events, Madhavan regularly met with Narayanan, garnering his approval for the film and discussing the scientist's life experiences.
 As a result of their conversations, Madhavan chose to alter his original script to include portions from Narayanan's entire career and his services to the Indian space programme, rather than just matters related to the espionage case and his 1994 arrest.
 For the script, he also took inspiration from Narayanan's autobiography Ormakalude Bhramanapadham (2017) and Arun Ram's official biography of the scientist titled Ready To Fire: How India and I Survived the ISRO Spy Case (2018).